Meet Father Paul Walsh, CSB

 “Charismatic renewal was an experience of community, and diocesan life didn’t strike me as community minded,” he said.

 In 1979, he joined the Basilians as an associate and spent a year teaching at Andrean High School, a Basilian high school in Gary, Indiana.
-It was the furthest he had lived from home and he felt isolated living in another country and dependent on people to drive him as he had not yet learned to drive.
+It was the furthest he had lived from home and he felt isolated living in another country and was dependent on people to drive him as he had not yet learned to drive.

 He was optimistic about his novice year in Detroit, Michigan with Father Dick Allard, CSB as his novice master and his assistant, Father Bob Seguin CSB.
 He finally learned to drive and the other novices were eager to teach him as it was an excuse to get out of the house.
 The year included ministry outreach in the inner city at the Episcopalian Cathedral ministry called Crossroads.
 He worked with those struggling with poverty who needed help with all the basic necessities including food, clothing, and housing.